aleix-abuli/lab-vue-basics/README.md

 In this exercise, you're going to practice how to use the `v-for` directive.
 The challenge has the following components:

-- You need to create a list of posts inside the `data` of one of your Vue components.
+- You need to create a list of posts as a `ref()` inside one of your Vue components.
 These posts need to include the following data: title, description, and content; and you need at least three of them.
 - Then, you have to make the posts "show up" on your `template` using the `v-for` directive.

-Again, if you're stuck here, [you can always refer to the official documentation](https://v2.vuejs.org/v2/guide/list.html).
+Again, if you're stuck here, [you can always refer to the official documentation](https://vuejs.org/guide/essentials/list.html#v-for-with-an-object).

 ### Iteration 5 | Bonus | Change the background color of an element when pressing a button